President of the University of Toulouse : Odile Rauzy

 Matthieu Arlat : Vice-President of Research

-Professor at UT3, he teaches microbiology in the Departement of Biology & Geosciences at the Faculty of Science and Engineering (FSI).
+Professor at UT, he teaches microbiology in the Departement of Biology & Geosciences at the Faculty of Science and Engineering (FSI).

 His missions are :